Jils31/notebookLM/README.md

 # Frontend Experience

-The frontend was designed to remain minimal and document-focused.
+The frontend was intentionally designed to remain:

+- minimal
+- document-focused
+- distraction-free

 ---